 The three recommendations submitted should be academic and/or professional in nature.
 Ideally, at least one should be from a professional reference, and at least one should be from an academic reference.
 If applicants have been removed from undergraduate study for a long time -- or if they have just graduated from college -- then we understand that recommendations will be more professional or academic in nature.

 Is a video interview required?

-Yes, a Kira video interview submission is required.
-You may post this interview online at anytime prior to the application deadline.
-Please go to https://app.kiratalent.com/applicant/M7ouug/instructions Once you create an account and search for the program, you will find additional guidelines.
+Yes, a Kira Talent video interview submission is required.
+You may complete this interview online at any time prior to the application deadline.
+Please go to: https://app.kiratalent.com/applicant/gnMDEa/instructions/

 If I do not have extensive experience living, working, or studying abroad, can I apply to the program?

 While not required, we strongly recommend that applicants have experience living, working, or studying abroad.
 However, we do evaluate applications in a holistic manner.
 Strengths in other areas can compensate for lack of experience abroad.

 Will I be notified of any missing application materials?

 You are responsible for ensuring that your application is submitted with all the required components.
 All applicants will apply online and may access an online checklist to determine which materials have been received in support of the application.

 I've ordered my transcripts to Georgetown, but my online application form does not indicate that they have arrived.
 Should I be concerned?

 Transcripts are sent to a different office at the University.
 This office receives thousands of applications materials each year for programs across the Graduate School.
 It can take a week for the admissions team to manually match your transcript to your application.